filouDcode/filouDcode/README.md

 * :musical_note: 🎸 🎹  For many years I have been a musician, bassist and electronic music composer in my home studio.

 * 🔊 🎧  Listen to this track released on Beatport some years ago and titled : [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213).

+* :fire: I'm currently having some hard times on GNU/Linux & Fluter with Dart

 * :telescope:  I'm passionate about astronomy